danielgaskell/scc/doc/network.md

 Sends a datagram from the memory address `addr` (in the bank specified in `UDP_Open()` for this session) to the IP address stored in the 4-byte buffer `ip`, using the UDP session with the socket `handle`.
 If sending fails because the buffer is full, the application should idle briefly and try again.

-Some hardware has limitations on the maximum size of the datagram and will fail with `ERR_TOOLARGE` if this size is exceeded.
-For best compatibility and performance, it is good practice to keep datagrams short (1-2 KB maximum).
+The hardware typically imposes limits on the maximum size of the datagram (e.g., 2140 bytes for ESP8266-UNAPI based hardware like the MSX-UART).
+If this size is exceeded, `UDP_Send()` will fail with `ERR_TOOLARGE`.

 *Return value*: On success, returns 0.
 On failure, sets `_neterr` and returns -1.